-There are 16 indicators, each combined into 5 categories, or "pillars", which are weighted according to relative importance.
+There are 20 indicators, each combined into 5 categories, or "pillars", which are weighted according to relative importance.
+Two of these (Study Abroad and Patents) have zero weight.

-The pre-weighted indicators are calculated for each university Ω^{ix} based on the definitions below:
+The pre-weighted indicators are calculated for each university $\Omega^{ix}$ based on the definitions below:

-1. Teaching (the learning environment)
+1. Teaching

-Reputation survey
+Teaching Reputation

-To enhance our understanding of reputation we conducted an Arab region-specific survey which yielded over 12,000 votes; this has provided us with a far more accurate picture of university reputation across the Arab region.
+• We conducted an Arab region-specific survey which yielded over 35,000 votes.
 Only academics who have been cited in published papers were invited to participate.
-The most recent Arab Reputation Survey that underpins this metric was carried out from February to April 2021.
+The most recent Arab Reputation Survey that underpins this metric was carried out from May to June 2023.
 It examined the perceived prestige of institutions in teaching.
-This metric is the total number of teaching votes obtained from this survey.
+This metric consists of the number of teaching votes obtained from the Arab reputation survey 2022 scaled to the growth in this category in 2023, as well as the teaching votes from the 2023 survey.
 Universities that received no votes are scored a zero for this metric.